 Regular daily exercises such as cycling or walking have been linked to accentuating the gut microbiota and enhance helpful microbes developing a broad variety (10).
 HIIT (high-intensity interval training ) is an excellent option as you only need to put aside 15-20 minutes each day to really get the blood pumping.

 Interestingly enough, early research on endurance training shows adverse long-term effects on the gut microbiome through long-term oxidative anxiety.

-A significant finding is that when physical activity stops, the beneficial effects of training reverts the microbiome back into a negative state.
+A significant finding is that when physical activity stops, the beneficial effects of training revert the microbiome back into a negative state.
 This would suggest that regular daily exercise is needed to maintain a healthy gut.

 However, be very careful not to overtrain, as this can lead to debilitating conditions such as Chronic Fatigue Syndrome.

 The big takeaway here is that nutrition plays a significant role in maintaining a healthy gut microbiome.
 By adding foods rich in fiber and polyphenols, it helps mitigate the harmful bacteria that are always trying to enter and destroy the good bacteria in the gut.